What Is a Support Plan Review — and Why Does It Matter?

 Commissioners and CQC expect to see:

-Too many reviews are copy-and-paste jobs.
-Instead, focus on writing in plain English, including quotes where possible, and showing how the person is shaping the support they receive.
+Too many reviews become copy-and-paste exercises.
+Instead, write in plain English, include direct quotes where appropriate, and clearly show how the person is shaping the support they receive.
+If nothing has changed, explain why.
+If something has improved, describe how.
+If challenges remain, outline the action plan.

 👥 Involve the Right People

-Good reviews don’t happen in isolation.
-Make sure you’re involving:
+Strong reviews do not happen in isolation.
+Make sure you are involving:

 🎯 Make It About Outcomes — Not Just Services

-It’s easy to fall into a pattern of reviewing what was done — hours delivered, medication taken, tasks completed.
+It is easy to fall into a pattern of reviewing what was delivered — hours provided, medication administered, tasks completed.

-But a support plan review should go deeper:
+But a strong support plan review goes deeper:

-- What’s changed in their quality of life or wellbeing?
+• What has changed in their quality of life?

 🚀 Set the Tone for the Series

-This is the first in a 7-part series exploring how to make support planning and reviews more meaningful, person-centred, and useful for everyone involved.
-Next, we’ll look at how to prepare for a review — so it doesn’t become a paperwork exercise.
+This is the first in a 7-part series exploring how to make support planning and reviews more meaningful, person-centred, and operationally robust.
+Done well, reviews are not administrative tasks — they are living documents that demonstrate quality, governance and responsiveness.

 Explore the full Support Planning & Reviews series: